baruuum/relabelKL/README.md

 array_traceplot(to_stan_array(rel.pi.arr), par = "pi[1,2]")
 array_traceplot(to_stan_array(rel.theta.arr), par = "theta")
 ```
-The call will produce a `ggplot` object containing the traceplot of the single element `pi[1,2]` of the `pi` matrix; the secon call will produce a traceplot of all elements in the `theta` parameter.
+The call will produce a `ggplot` object containing the traceplot of the single element `pi[1,2]` of the `pi` matrix; the second call will produce a traceplot of all elements in the `theta` parameter.

 ## Comparison to `label.switching::stephens`